Water Resources Minor

 Notes about this minor:

-The program code for Water Resources Minor is TCET-MN.
+The plan code for Water Resources Minor is TCET-MN.

 A study of the principle physical properties of liquids, hydrostatic pressure and forces, buoyancy and flotation, Bernoulli's Law, Conservation of Energy and Mass, and the concept of momentum.
 These fundamentals are applied in the analysis and design of closed conduit systems, open channel flow, pumps and pump selection and storage facilities.
 Rainfall runoff relationships and applications to stormwater management are also introduced.
 (Prerequisites: CVET-210 or equivalent course.
 Co-requisites: CVET-251 or equivalent course.)
 Lecture 3 (Fall).